Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Conclusions

 \section{Conclusions}

 In this work, we develop a reduced basis stochastic Galerkin method for partial differential equations with random inputs.
-Compared with the standard stochastic Galerkin method, where the physical space is discretized by grid based approaches, our proposed method can very efficiently compute the Galerkin solution, especially when the physical degrees of freedom are large.
-While we only consider how to efficiently identify reduced bases for the physical approximation in this work, we will focus on how to construct effective bases for the stochastic approximation in our future work.
+In comparison to the standard stochastic Galerkin method, which discretizes the physical space using grid based approaches, our proposed method offers improved computational efficiency in computing the Galerkin solution, particularly when dealing with a large number of physical degrees of freedom.
+While our current focus has been on efficiently identifying reduced basis functions for the physical approximation, our future work will concentrate on constructing effective bases for the stochastic approximation.